swiftgurmeet/swiftgurmeet.github.io/_pages/01_about.md

 permalink: /about/
 ---

-My name is Gurmeet Singh.
 I have lived in the northern California for last 21 years and had the previlege of working on some of the leading edge projects with the finest people.